Noor-5/aspen-coding-challenge/readme.md

     http://127.0.0.1:5000/ <playerid>

-Pressing the buttons in the app will call the endpoints, which can be found within {file name}.
+Pressing the buttons in the app will call the endpoints, which can be found within app.py.
 The war.py file contains the war simulation code and is called by the endpoints.
 Scores are persisted in the database, but can be reset by pressing the reset button.